 - It's also explained that even though the first pressure-cooker exploded during its first public demonstration, modern pressure-cookers are designed to avert disasters like that.

 - In The Sims series, if a sim is not skilled at using certain appliances, then they can end up breaking them, such as the oven catching on fire if the sim doesn't know how to cook.
+This can easily result in death as the sims prefer standing by the oven and freaking out to leaving the building.

 - One Pink Panther cartoon has Pink lie upon an ironing board, and iron his tummy fur.
 The phone rings, and Pink answers it, leaving the hot iron to burn its way completely through his body and the ironing board to tumble onto the floor.
 Pink hops to his feet and regards the triangular hole in his midsection.
 Amazingly, it seems neither to hurt nor to debilitate him, being nothing worse than unsightly.